laelitenetwork/jquery.transformtool/README.md

 Transform Tool
 ==============

-A jQuery transform tool utility for the graphic library KineticJS.
+A jQuery transform tool utility for the HTML5 Canvas library KineticJS.
+Originally created by Gonzalo Chumillas (up to version 1.0.2), improved by José SAYAGO to add compatibility with latest versions of this library.

-This library simplifies transforming elements with, height and rotation combining the power of jQuery with KineticJS.
+This library simplifies transforming elements' width, height and rotation combining the power of jQuery with KineticJS.

 Working Example